marcosoikawa/angular-api/README.md

 ![Environment](./ReadmeFiles/integrateapi01.png)
 6. Browse and select your webapp.
 It should configure automaticatilly due the OpenAPI configuration in the preview steps.
 Click create.
 A "ToDo API" should be created in the API Management
 ![Environment](./ReadmeFiles/integrateapi03.png)
-7. Click on "ToDo API", click on "Settings" tab, on Subscription section, disable the "Subscription required" checkbox.
+7. Click on "ToDo API", click on "Settings" tab, on Subscription section, disable the "Subscription required" checkbox and click Save
 ![Environment](./ReadmeFiles/integrateapi04.png)

 ## Troubleshooting